Ready to pick the restaurant for your wedding rehearsal dinner in Toronto? Here are some of the best options the city has to offer.

 Gusto 101 (101 Portland Street)

 Head slightly north of King on Portland and you’ll find Gusto 101.
 Formerly a mechanics garage, the restaurant has a distinct industrial feel, making it a good fit for those who like more modern spaces.
 Its menu is chock full of Italian classics like fennel sausage lasagna, arancini and a variety of pizzas (you can opt for family style for your big event).
-If you’re not looking to do a total buyout, the restaurant has two private dining options available; there’s the rooftop, which can seat up to thirty guests and the wine cellar which can hold 20.
+If you’re not looking to do a total buyout, the restaurant has two private dining rooms available; there’s the rooftop, which can seat up to thirty guests and the wine cellar which can hold 20.

 Ruby WatchCo (730 Queen Street East)